morganwhaley/jekyll-now/_posts/2018-01-02-Conferences.md

 ---
 layout: post
-title: Conferences.
-Or: The Collective Energy of Large Groups and Free Stuff
+title: Conferences, aka the Collective Energy of Large Groups and Free Stuff
 ---

 It wasn't until about 2016 that I found out companies would pay to send me to other cities to learn amazing things.
 My first foray into conferencing what when I worked at LivingSocial.
 I attended F8 in San Francisco with my Director and a couple other coworkers.